-III.1.2.1.
+III.1.3.1.
 Methodological process

-The operational phase is divided into four steps shown in Figure 8.
+The operational phase is divided into four steps shown in Figure 6.

-FIGURE 8.
-METHODOLOGICAL PROCESS.
+FIGURE 6.
+METHODOLOGICAL PROCESS

 The reforestation process involved a well-defined series of steps.
 Firstly, a thorough evaluation was conducted to select the most suitable reforestation area, taking into account restoration needs, climatic and soil feasibility, permit requirements, and cost considerations.
 It ensured that the chosen location was conducive to successful reforestation.
+Removal of the invasive Eucalyptus species was done, after which the land was prepared with machinery for planting.
+Additionally, small terraces were constructed on the slopes to minimize surface runoff and optimize water retention on the site.
 To preserve the ecological integrity of the region, afforestation was not carried out on scarified ground.
 This approach aimed to leverage the existing ecosystem to facilitate the growth and development of the newly planted trees, promoting biodiversity and increasing the chances of successful reforestation.
 Local community stakeholders were actively involved in the process, fostering a sense of ownership and sustainability in the reforestation initiative.

-III.1.3.
+III.1.4.
 GEOLOCALIZATION OF PLANTED TREES

 Using Spatial Analyst tools in ArcGIS Pro environment, a detailed count of geolocalized trees was conducted within the Project plots.
-The results indicate the distribution of trees across the plots as follows: 36% in Plot 1, 56% in Plot 2, 6% in Plot 3, 2% in Plot 4, and 0.6% in Plot 5.
-For a visual representation, refer to Figure 9, which illustrates the proportional distribution of trees among the different plots.
+The results indicate the distribution of trees across the plots as follows: 16% in Plot 1 and 84% in Plot 2.
+For a visual representation, refer to Figure 7, which illustrates the proportional distribution of trees among the different plots.

-FIGURE 9.
+FIGURE 7.
 NUMBER OF TREES BY PLOT

 This analysis provides valuable insights into the spatial relative abundance of trees within each plot.
 The distribution percentages highlight the varying densities and concentrations of trees, indicating areas with higher and lower tree populations.
 These findings help understand tree distribution and estimate the project's carbon absorption capacity.
 The number of trees and their carbon sequestration capacity are crucial for the estimation of the Project's carbon sequestration potential.
 The count of geolocalized trees provides an overall measure, serving as a basis for estimating carbon sequestration.
 Distribution percentages indicate variations in tree density, highlighting areas with greater carbon absorption.
-Combining tree count with species-specific data allows estimation of biomass and carbon capture potential.
+Combining tree count with species-specific data allows the estimation of biomass and carbon capture potential.
 This provides a quantitative measure of the project's ability to absorb and sequester CO2.

-III.1.4.
+III.2.
 PROJECT CAPACITY